tanvirlaravel/coffe-shop/hot-beverages/caffe-latte.md

 ### Step 3

-- In a separate container, steam and froth milk until you have a light layer of foam.
+- In a separate div shoul be used, steam and froth milk until you have a light layer of foam.

 ### Step 4